crcdng/weather_app/README.md

 There are various issues around handling API keys in Flutter, see: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/.

 The `WeatherRepositorImpl` class implements the contract of the `WeatherRepository`.
-It has a `WeatherRemoteDataSource` passed in the constructor and calls its method.
-It uses try/catch to transform exceptions into `Failure` objects (Left side of Either) and the `WeatherModel` returned from sucessful calls into a `WeatherEntity` (Right side of Either).
+It has a `WeatherRemoteDataSource` passed into the constructor and calls its method.
+It then uses try/catch to either
+* transform the `WeatherModel` returned from sucessful API calls into a `WeatherEntity` (Right side of `Either`) or
+* transform exceptions into `Failure` objects (Left side of `Either`).

 ### Common objects and functions

-`Failure` is an abstract class, to be extended by concrete Failures, e.g. `ServerFailure` `ServerException` can be thrown in `WeatherRemoteDataSource`.
+`Failure` is an abstract class, extended by concrete Failures, e.g. `ServerFailure`.
+Each `Failure` is subclass mirrored by an `Exception`.
+The `Urls` class encapsulates the server address.

 ### main.dart

-In `main.dart`, we insert a `ChangeNotifierProvider` from the provider package and instantiate the classes down the dependeny chain: `WeatherNotifier`, `GetWeatherUsecase`, `WeatherRepositoryImpl`.
+In `main.dart`, the `WeatherNotifierProvider` is inserted into the Widget Tree.
+Here the classes down the dependeny chain are explicitely instatiated: `WeatherNotifier`, `GetWeatherUsecase` and `WeatherRepositoryImpl`.

 ## Order of implementation: Domain -> Data -> Presentation